 Claims to self-determination are rife in world politics today.
 They range from Scottish and Catalonian campaigns for independence to calls for the devolution of power to regions and cities.
-But what does self-determination actually mean?
-Is it meaningful or desirable in the 21st century, or merely a dangerous illusion?
+But is self-determination meaningful or desirable in the twenty-first century, or merely a dangerous illusion?

 In this book, David Miller mounts a powerful defence of political self-determination.
-He explains why it is valuable, and examines how groups must be constituted if they are to have the capacity to be self-determining, arguing that geographic proximity alone is not enough: group members must also identify with each other.
-He then explores the different political forms that self-determination can take, and suggests some realistic constraints on how it can be achieved in a complex multicultural and multinational world.
-He concludes that it is still both feasible and important for people to regain control over their environment by exercising their collective agency.
+He explains why it is valuable and argues that geographic proximity alone is not enough for groups to have the capacity for self-determination: group members must also identify with each other.
+He explores the different political forms that self-determination can take, and he suggests some realistic constraints on how it can be achieved, concluding that people exercising their collective agency is still both feasible and important.

-This topical and lively introductory book will be essential reading for anyone concerned by the theoretical issues raised by the various secessionist and nationalist movements around the world.
+Anyone concerned by the theoretical issues raised by the various secessionist and nationalist movements around the world should read this book.